Year review of 2018

 More flying buttress figurines

 After the first set of 26 flying buttress figurines from the north side of the Eusebius Church, we now had to make the 27 from the Southside.
-But fortunately from flying buttress no. 32 I had already made seven angels put together, plus a girl from buttress no. 36, and Stide had done one as well.
+But fortunately from flying buttress no. 32 I had already made seven angels in the beginning, plus a girl from buttress no. 36, and Stide had done one as well.
 Still we've been quite busy with the other 18, and we've not yet finished.
 Fortunately Jelle has now made a number of them as well.
 Anyway, on this blog you can read about Blind Man, Woman with Clubfoot, Wise Maiden with Cross, Foolish Maiden with Oil Can and the Supreme Commander In Chief.

 Corbels for the Tower